 Resources for Adoptive Families

 Families aren’t just case numbers at Harmony Family Center.
-Families deserve individual treatment with respect for to personal hopes and dreams.
+Families deserve individual treatment with respect for personal hopes and dreams.
 Harmony Family Center staff will provide families with the information needed to successfully complete an adoption.
-Harmony Staff is here to answer questions and prepare families for the process.
+Harmony staff are here to answer questions and prepare families for the process.
 Please contact us at 865.982.5225 to schedule a visit with an adoption specialist.

 Frequently Asked Questions